Dart-Code/Website/_docs/settings.md

 ## dart.useLegacyAnalyzerProtocol
 **Default:** `false`.
 <br />
 Whether to use the Dart Analyzer's original protocol instead of LSP.
 Some features are not supported when using the legacy protocol and support for it will eventually be removed.
-Please file issues on GitHub in the Dart-Code repo if you find yourself needing to enable this setting.
+Please file issues on GitHub in the Dart Code repo if you find yourself needing to enable this setting.

 ## dart.warnWhenEditingFilesInPubCache
 **Default:** `true`.